EI fishing benefits - How much could you receive

 This is how we calculate your weekly benefit:

-- we determine the unemployment rate in your region and select the divisor that applies at that unemployment rate (see Table 1)
+- we determine the rate of unemployment in your region and select the divisor that applies at that rate of unemployment (refer to the table Divisors used to calculate benefits)

 - we divide your total self-employment earnings from fishing during your qualifying period by the applicable divisor.
 This gives us your weekly insurable earnings from self-employment in fishing